we speak your language!”

 Issues: Sodium-rich foods include salty snacks, soups, fast food, ramen noodles, processed foods, dairy, artificial sweetener, seaweed, sports drinks and more.
 Hidden sources of sodium include dairy, breakfast cereal, deli meat, soup, condiments, frozen meals, spaghetti sauce, bread and tortillas, canned tuna, frozen waffles, bagels and salad dressing.

 Self-help: Switch to a low carb diet with fewer processed foods and ditch the dairy.
 Dairy is linked to allergies, water retention, bloating, puffy eyes, acne and many other health problems.
-Look for dairy substitutes like Daiya Cheez, vegan yogurt and ice cream, and almond, coconut or rice milk.
+Look for dairy substitutes like plant-based cheese, yogurt, sour cream and ice cream, and almond, soy, oat, coconut or rice milk.

 Factors: Sun exposure, sunburn, windburn, exposure to indoor heat sources, and photo-dermatitis caused by a combination of sun and medication can lead to swelling in the orbital eye area.